-No assurance can be given that the Mineral Reserves or Mineral Resources presented in this AIF will be recovered at the quality or yield presented or that downgrades of Mineral Reserves and Mineral Resources will not occur and there is no assurance that Measured and Indicated Mineral Resource estimates not included in Mineral Reserves, are capable of being converted to Ore Reserves under the JORC Code or Mineral Reserves under the CIM Definition Standards.
-The inclusion of Mineral Resource estimates not included in Mineral Reserves should not be regarded as a representation that these amounts can be converted to Minerals Reserves or economically exploited, and investors are cautioned not to place reliance on Mineral Resource estimates, particularly Inferred Mineral Resource estimates.
+No assurance can be given that the Mineral Reserves or Mineral Resources presented in this AIF will be recovered at the quality or yield presented or that downgrades of Mineral Reserves and Mineral Resources will not occur.
+There is no assurance that Measured and Indicated Mineral Resource estimates not included in Mineral Reserves, are capable of being converted to Ore Reserves under the JORC Code or Mineral Reserves under the CIM Definition Standards.
+The inclusion of Mineral Resource estimates not included in Mineral Reserves should not be regarded as a representation that these amounts can be converted to Mineral Reserves or that those Mineral Reserves can be economically mined.
+Investors are cautioned not to place reliance on Mineral Resource estimates, particularly Inferred Mineral Resource estimates.
 For a further discussion of these considerations, see the section titled "Mineral Reserves and Mineral Resources".
 Except as set out in this document, there are no material differences between the definitions of Measured, Indicated and Inferred Mineral Resources and Proven and Probable Mineral Reserves under the CIM Definition Standards and the equivalent definitions in the JORC Code.